 You will need to lie down on your back with your feet held in a stirrup.
 A transducer is inserted into the vagina.
 A protective cover is placed over the transducer and it is lubricated with a small amount of gel to avoid any discomfort.

-This is a non invasive test that takes pictures of the heart in 0.4 seconds and uses them to construct a 3-D image.
-It precisely detects any blockages in the blood vessels of heart.
+This is a non invasive test that takes pictures of the heart and precisely detects any blockages in the blood vessels of heart.

 This evaluates the blood vessels in the neck which takes blood from heart to the brain.
 Any narrowing of this vessel, if detected early can be treated to prevent further complications.